 The more detailed headhunting research process identifying the top performing talent is the critical difference between a headhunter and a recruitment agency.

 We’ve identified the major differences between a headhunter and a recruitment agency below.

 Simply put, headhunting is about proactively mapping and approaching all potential candidates for a specific role in a discreet and confidential way, rather than simply searching within an estimated pool of just 20% of individuals who are actively looking for a new role at any one time.
 This is one of the major benefits of headhunting.

-Recruitment agencies generally rely on people actively looking for a new role who register with a recruitment agency or respond to adverts on job boards or in industry publications.
+Recruitment agencies generally rely on people actively looking for a new role who register with a recruitment agency or respond to adverts on specific job boards (that candidates also need to be registered with) or in industry publications.
 However, the highest performing senior candidates are unlikely to be actively searching for roles.
-They are much more likely to be happy and well-rewarded in their current role, so will not be accessible to recruiters and will only be reached via a proactive headhunting approach.
+They are much more likely to be happy and well-rewarded in their current role, so will not be accessible to recruiters or see any adverts and will only be reached via a proactive headhunting approach.

 A genuine headhunter will be able to show the evidence and reporting to demonstrate the mapping of all the candidates who have been approached, and their responses to the role.

-In terms of candidates produced, the difference between headhunters and recruitment firms is quality (headhunters) versus quantity (recruitment firms).
+In terms of candidates produced, the difference between headhunters and recruitment firms is quality (headhunters) versus quantity (recruitment firms and advertising) .

 b) The payment fees and structure

 A recruitment agency will usually charge anywhere between 12-25% of the first year remuneration whilst the standard headhunter fee is in the region of 30-35% of the first year remuneration.

 The payment structure will also be a key differential between a real headhunter and recruitment agency.
 A recruitment agency usually only gets paid upon a successful placement and they are often competing with other recruitment agencies to fill the same role.